Farmers & Producers

 955 Lexington Road, Concord, MA 01742

-Farmers: Cheryl Nunes
+Producers: Cheryl Nunes

 First Root Farm is a 4.5 acre vegetable & flower CSA located in Minute Man National Historical Park in Concord.
 Farmer Cheryl Nunes uses organic growing practices, the First Root’s fresh vegetables are available in spring, summer, and fall through their CSA, farmstand, and at local restaurants.